Skip to content

 • Six system folders provisioned automatically: inbox, sent, drafts, trash, junk, and archive.
 You can create custom folders alongside them with POST /folders.
 System folder names are reserved.

 • A thread index built from standard RFC 5322 headers so replies group into conversations.
-See Email threading for agents for the full treatment.
+See Email threading for agents for the full details.

 • An optional app_password on the grant for IMAP and SMTP submission, so end users can connect Outlook or Apple Mail alongside the API.
 See Mail client access.